danchoi/kindlefodder/README.md

 # docs_on_kindle

-This project aims to translate web documention for popular software tools and APIs into Kindle ebooks that are easy to navigate and a pleasure to read.
+docs_on_kindle is a Ruby framework for translating web documention for popular software tools and APIs into Kindle ebooks that are easy to navigate and pleasant to read.
+It is also a set of recipes for making ebooks out of different websites and webpages.

+The ebooks posted here will in most cases be derived from material published under a Creative Commons license.
+The original authors are welcome to take these ebooks, modify them, and distribute them under their own name.

+## You can download these ebooks now

-Here are a few example Kindle ebooks generated with docs_on_kindle.
+Here are a few Kindle ebooks generated with the docs_on_kindle framework.
 You can download them and transfer them to your Kindle via USB.

 ### Heroku Guide